tspannhw/AIM-Milvus-KB/README.md

 The Helm chart does not currently support specifying a secret to provide accessKey and secretKey.

+ It's a reasonable feature to return the scores (it preferable to use term 'score' instead of 'distance' in this case) for original sub search result.
+We filed a feature request here: https://github.com/milvus-io/milvus/issues/35062

 #### Tips

 ***Processing Large Datasets***